JaysusM/vid.io/README.md

 - Login with Auth0: Securely authenticate users with Auth0.
 - Storage: Store the captured clips in Amazon S3 (previously Vercel Blob).
 - UI components: Utilize the Shadcn components for a sleek and modern user interface.
+- Transcoding with FFmpeg: Transcode the clips to a common format for easy sharing.

 ## Limitations: